VDorchester14/learning_opengl/README.md

 #### Installing GLFW

 [Here](https://www.glfw.org/download.html) is the link to download.
-It is important that you download the proper 32 or 64 bit version.

-- Press and hold the windows key and then hit the pause break key while the windows key is pressed.
-Next to system type, it will tell you if you have 32 or 64 bit.
+- Download the 32 bit binaries from this page.
 - On the download page, download the binaries that match your bit count.
 Extract this download somewhere you will remember.

 ## Creating an Empty Window Using GLFW and C++